Fly with the world's most trusted airlines

 The Strategies That Actually Work in 2026

-There is a lot of generic advice online about booking business class cheaply.
+There is a lot of generic advice online about how to book business class cheap.
 Most of it is recycled and outdated.
 Here is what genuinely works right now.

 Work With a Specialist Agency.
 This is the single most effective strategy, full stop.
 Agencies with consolidator relationships access fares that simply do not exist in the public market.
 One conversation replaces hours of searching and almost always delivers a better price.